CS24B/Web_Project/README.md

 Records are dynamically filtered based on the filters.
 If multiple filters are applied, only records that pass all filters will be displayed in the table.
 Filtered records will replace any existing elements in the table.
 The records can be edited by clicking the edit icon.
 Any edits must ensure that uniqueness of primary keys and foreign relations are maintained.

-Records can be deleted by selecting the checkboxes for each record and pressing the “Delete” button that appears or the delete key.
+Records can be deleted by selecting the checkboxes for each record and pressing the *Delete* button that appears or the delete key.
 Shift click can be used to select multiple records.

 All changes are automatically saved.